transducens/OmegaT-FuzzyMatchRepair-Plugin/README.md

 4. Maximum amount of suggestions: Maximum number of suggested repaired matches to be shown to the user.
 The default value for this variable is 6.

 5. Machine translation systems: the user can  choose the MT systems to be used with the fuzzy-match repair plugin.
 This is one of the most important options, given that, it is necessary to select at least one MT system to make the plugin work.
-Section 4.3 describes the plugin Apertium-cli-OmegaT, that allows to use a local installation of Apertium for this plugin, which is specially convenient for the cases of the languages involved in this project.
 It is worth noting that this list is independent of the menu for choosing systems for machine-translating the source segments.
 This is due to the fact that the plugin uses MT intensively, since it splits every SL segment into overlapping sub-segments of different lengths; in some cases, the user may want to prevent the plugin to use some of the MT systems, for example, when these MT systems have some sort of limitations in the number of words that can be translated.

 ##Usage
 Once the user has configured the plugin, it will start producing repaired fuzzy matches every time a new suggestion from the TM is selected.
 This entry will be split and translated with the active MT systems in the configuration menu, and the resulting repaired fuzzy-matches will be shown in the panel of the plugin with visual information about the changes made in the original match.
 As can be seen in the following capture, words deleted will be marked in green, while words added will be shown in green.